 Our ECOteam, known as "Moorlands Meteors", meets every Thursday after school.
-Children from Year 1 to Year 6 join our enthusiastic ECOgrownups each term, and we generally have a group of between 20 and 30 Meteors.
+Children from Year 1 to Year 6 join our enthusiastic ECOgrownups each term, and we have had as many as 30 Meteors!
 Supported by Mrs Swift, Miss Smith and Miss Anderson, and with occasional involvement from Mr O'Sullivan from the Governors, Mr Womersley (our caretaker) and Mrs Freeman (our Deputy Head), the children decide each term what they want to achieve, and we then work towards those priorities over the coming weeks.
 We are supported by class ECOmonitors, who help their teachers remember to recycle, and keep on top of litter, wastage and energy use.

 Sharing what we do

 We have a permanent ECOdisplay board on our ground floor, as well as occasional topic displays in the hall, where we communicate our projects with the rest of school and visitors, offering opportunities to reflect, respond and influence ECOtopics that affect us and the wider world.
 We also keep our families up-to-date via our website and occasional newsletter pieces.
 We sometimes share and learn from other schools at events including attendance at a regional ECOconference and competing at a horticultural show.
 We are sometimes contacted by schools wanting to know more about our ECOwork and are happy to share ideas and support others when we can!

 In December 2017 we began a partnership with Escola Bosque, a school in Sao Paulo, Brazil, and we are gradually developing links between the two schools' ECOteams and also between various classes to compare projects and learn about eachothers' worlds.
 Unfortunately since the Covid Pandemic of 2020-21 our links have been interrupted as Brazil has had continuing disruption to their schooling.